The Secret Jobs of the Producer: finding talent and cost negotiation

 But would she be willing to work on a student film, with all that she already had going on?
 Well, no harm in asking!

-I reached out to Yulin and pitched the film to her, appealing to her interests and morals she discusses in her biography on her website.
+I reached out to Yulin and pitched the film to her, appealing to her interests and the principals she discusses in her biography on her website.
 To my delight, she responded – and she was interested.

 Then came the matter of price.

-Our composer is the other crew member who had to be factored into our budget, although as I already had connections with him he kindly volunteered to work on a flexible budget.
+Our composer is the other crew member who had to be factored into our budget, although, as I already had connections with him he kindly volunteered to work on a flexible budget.
 He would begin composing on a good-faith basis, with payment being made at the end of the Kickstarter campaign and the amount increasing or decreasing dependent on how much money we raised.
-After a very successful Kickstarter campaign and some research on typical composer fees, we agreed on an amount which both parties felt happy with.
+After a very successful Kickstarter campaign and some research on typical composer fees, we agreed on an amount with which both parties felt happy.

 The remainder of our budget?
-Well, that’s to be spent on the film’s festival run!
+Well, that will be spent on the film’s festival run!

 Although quite different to budgeting within the industry, I appreciate the experience of working with a budget – even if it’s a small one.
 These small bits of experience will undoubtedly prove useful in the future, and allow me to feel more prepared to tackle my first ‘proper’ budgeting work.